gwangjinkim/regreplaceR/README.md

 # install the devtools package if not already installed
 install.packages("devtools")

-# install the package from the local directory
+# install the package directly from this repository
 devtools::install_github("gwangjinkim/regreplaceR")
 ```